cats-rs/twitch-scrapurr/README.md

 ## Configuration

-Edit `config.ini` to change settings:
+Edit `config.toml` to change settings:
 - `convert_to_mp4`: Set to "True" or "False"
 - `use_ffmpeg_convert`: Set to "True" or "False" (only applies if `convert_to_mp4` is True)
 - `generate_contact_sheet` : "True" or "False"